eduardomaksoud/INF1721/README.md

-# Trabalho da disciplina INF1721 - Análise de Algoritmos
+# Trabalho de Análise de Algoritmos - INF1721

 Python implementation of a k_select algorithm using MOM.